goblimey/ntripcaster/README.md

 is half a metre to the North of where it really is, your whole map will be shifted by half a metre to the North.

-That just leaves the small problem of figuring out the position of the base station accurately.
+So getting everything to work properly mainly involves figuring out the position of the base station accurately.

 ## Getting a Domain and Server